-1. All commercial buildings and all multi dwelling unit meter bases, must be permanently labeled prior to meters being energized.
-An electrician will be required to coordinate with Idaho Falls Power for an onsite verification that the meter socket is connected to the correct unit (208-612-8430) before CO is issued.
+1. All commercial buildings and multi-unit dwellings, including duplexes, triplexes, fourplexes, and similar structures, must be permanently labeled before meters are energized, regardless of whether a meter pack is present. .
 Labels must be complete before meters can be installed.
-Labels shall be of a raised or embossed type, minimum size 3/4" x 2" engraved plastic with a sticky back.
+Labels shall be of a raised or embossed type, minimum size 3/4" x 2" engraved plastic and must be Permanently attached..
 Letter or numbers must be a minimum of 7/16".
 Common gas and electric meters must have the same space designation marking i.e., numbers or letters.
 The building owner is responsible for proper identification of electric meters.
 The building owner could be held responsible for IFP costs associated with correcting billing errors caused by mixing wiring or mislabeled meters.
-If two electric services serve one building or space, a warning tag must be located at each meter point indicating such per NEC Article 230.2E.
+If two electric services serve one building or space, a warning tag must be located at each meter point indicating such per NEC .
 Labels, as described above, marked with voltage and phasing information are required if two or more services with different voltages or phasing are supplied to a building.